Consistent Approval-Based Multi-Winner Rules: ABC Choice Rules

 \section{ABC Choice Rules}

-So far, we have discussed axiomatic questions concerning ABC ranking rules.
-We will now consider ABC choice rules, i.e., approval-based multi-winner rules that select a set of winning committees.
 As noted earlier, every ABC ranking rule $\calF$ induces an ABC choice rule by selecting the top-ranked committees in the weak order returned by $\calF$.
 From a mathematical point of view, ABC choice rules are quite different from ABC ranking rules since, in particular, losing committees under ABC choice rules are not distinguishable.
 Thus, obtaining an axiomatic characterization of an ABC choice rule might require a different approach than the one used for finding a characterization of a related ABC ranking rule.
-This is also reflected in the literature on axiomatic characterization of single-winner voting rules, where social welfare functions and social choice functions have been usually considered separately, and corresponding characterizations often required considerably different proofs (cf.\ the characterization of positional scoring rules~\cite{young74,you:j:scoring-functions}).
+This is also reflected in the literature on axiomatic characterization of single-winner voting rules, where social welfare functions and social choice functions have been usually considered separately, and corresponding characterizations often required considerably different proofs (cf.\ the characterization of positional scoring rules~\citep{young74,you:j:scoring-functions}).

-In this section we present a technique that allows to directly translate some of our previous results for ABC ranking rules to ABC choice rules.
+In this section we present a technique that allows us to directly translate some of our previous results for ABC ranking rules to ABC choice rules.
 In particular we show that the axiomatic characterizations of PAV and CC can be transferred to the setting of ABC choice rules.
 We start by formulating the relevant axioms from Section~\ref{subsec:basic-axioms} so as to be applicable to ABC choice rules.